Pulvermacher, Robert "Bob"

-Robert is survived by his wife, Jody; two daughters, Melissa and Shala (Sebastian); his son, Eric (Kristie); four grandchildren, Morgan, Andrew, Pace, and Colin; his brother, Roland (Kim); sisters, Bernadette (Herb) Mansfield, Barbara (Michael) Guenther, and Janet (Timothy) Turner; and many nieces and nephews.
+Robert is survived by his wife, Jody; two daughters, Melissa and Shala (Sebastian), and his son, Eric (Kristie); four grandchildren, Morgan, Andrew, Pace, and Colin; his brother, Ronald (Kim); sisters, Bernadette (Herb) Mansfield, Barbara (Michael) Guenther, and Janet (Timothy) Turner; and many nieces and nephews.

 He was preceded in death by his parents, Archie and Nellie; and his sister, Kathy (Reginald) Liegel.